EL-BID/urbanpy/README.md

 * matplotlib

 It is important to note that for travel time computation, if needed, a method is implements the Open Source Routing Machine (OSRM).
-This method pulls, extracts and add graph weights to the downloaded network and runs the routing server.
+This method pulls, extracts and adds graph weights to the downloaded network and runs the routing server.
 Make sure to have docker installed for the library to work correctly.
 Urbanpy provides a simple approximation with nearest neighbor search using a BallTree and haversine distance, but the difference between real travel time and the approximation may vary from city to city.